aaronc20/baseballTwitter/README.md

 # baseballTwitter

-i want to make a bot that puts lines to twitter for fun
+goal: i want to integrate 1. a bot to post on twitter, and 2. something to predict baseball lines